Science - Truth or Speculation?

-For example, the fact that a certain blackbird lives in North America can be established scientifically by multiple observations by competent observers.
-A single sighting of a rare bird may be a fact, but has not been established scientifically.
-Similarly a single experiment verifying Newton's Law of Gravity may be true, but it is not established Science until the Law has been repeatedly verified and not contradicted by other experiments.
+For example, the fact that a certain blackbird lives in North America can be established by multiple observations by competent observers.
+A single sighting of a rare bird may be a fact, but has not been established.
+Similarly a single experiment verifying the Law of Gravity may be true, but it is not established until the Law has been repeatedly verified and not contradicted by other experiments.

 An axiom of Science is that nature operates by automatic mechanisms described as Laws.
 Science cannot answer why the Laws behave as they do unless it can be shown that a Law is the completely sufficient consequence of lower-level Laws.

 Scientific facts and mechanisms are discovered by observation and logic.
-We all assume that something seen over and over again is a fact of nature whether it is a thing or a cause-and-effect.
+We all assume that something seen over and over again is a fact whether it is a thing or a cause-and-effect.
 Science goes further by deliberately testing with carefully controlled experiments involving reduction and repetition.
 This is a logical form called Induction.
 Induction assumes that repeated verification in the present proves a fact or law, and that such aspects of nature do not change with time or location.
-This is the highest level of proof that we can know and hence the greatest level of certainty that we can achieve.
+This is the highest level of proof that we can achieve and hence the greatest level of certainty.
 All other methods are much less certain.